bpype/blender-studio-pipeline/docs/td-guide/workstations/maintaince.md

 ::: info Info
 The command `emerge --oneshot {package-name}` compiles package, but does not add the packages to the [@world](https://wiki.gentoo.org/wiki/World_set_(Portage)), this means these packages will be removed when running `--depclean`..
 We add this because these packages are already pulled in by another set.
 So we don’t want to add it again to the @world set.
 To learn more visit the [Gentoo  Handbook](https://wiki.gentoo.org/wiki/Emerge#:~:text=fetchonly%20%2D%2Demptytree%20%40world-,Do%20not%20add%20dependencies%20to%20the%20world%20file,-If%20a%20dependency)
 :::
+## Update Add-ons in `/shared/software/addons`

+ The software inside the `shared/software/addons` directory are the [Blender Studio Pipeline Add-ons](/addons/overview) and any other Add-ons that need to be distributed to all Blender Studio Users.
+These Add-ons are considered Live Packages.
+Live Packages are packages that fetch updates from the source repository directly and are not tied to a specific release.
+To update packages not included in `/shared/software/addons` see [Installing Software](/user-guide/workstations/installing-software)

+1. Follow the instructions in [Installing Packages on Build Server](/td-guide/workstations/maintaince#installing-packages-on-build-server) using `blender-studio-tools` as the package name.

 ### How to update to specific version?
 In some cases, users may want to specify what version of an add-on to deploy into the `/shared/software/addons` folder.
 Users can accomplish this using `eclass` variables found in the [Gentoo Devmanual](https://devmanual.gentoo.org/eclass-reference/git-r3.eclass/index.html#:~:text=more%20creative%20ways.-,EGIT_BRANCH,-The%20branch%20name).